Introduction

 Normative Terminology

-Within this specification, the key words must, required, should, recommended, may, and optional are to be interpreted as described in RFC 2119 - Key words for use in RFCs to Indicate Requirement Levels (https://www.ietf.org/rfc/rfc2119.txt).
+Within this specification, the key words must, required, should, may, and optional are to be interpreted as described in RFC 2119 - Key words for use in RFCs to Indicate Requirement Levels (https://www.ietf.org/rfc/rfc2119.txt).
 The additional key word optionally is an alternate form of optional, for use where grammatically appropriate.
+These key words are highlighted in the specification to indicate that they are being used in a specific technical sense.

-In text addressing application developers, the additional key words can and cannot are to be interpreted as describing the capabilities of an application, as follows:
+The additional key words can and cannot are to be interpreted as describing the capabilities of an application, as follows:

 - can